Luna Schlosser: Men go crazy over for me. I'm great physically. I got a Ph.D. in oral sex.

 Miles Monroe: That's a big chicken.

 Luna Schlosser: Please!
 I wanna go home!
 I'm getting a headache!
 I'm hungry!
 I haven't had a stress pill!
-I haven't had a bath in 7 hours!
-I'm telling you, I'm not accustomed to this!
+I haven't had a bath in seven hours!
+I'm telling you, I'm not accustomed to this.
+I need my orb!
+I want to relax.
+Look at me!
+Look at me.
+I'm shaking!

 Luna Schlosser: [Luna's house party.
 Herald's arrived, bearing a gift; a Keane-like painting, of some big, doe-eyed, little girl, peering out at the viewer, from behind a pole, and is presenting it to Luna] Herald, it's wonderful!
 Oh, you shouldn't have, really!